InspiryThemes/realhomes-docs/docs/add-property-vr.md

 ![Vacations Rentals](images/add-content/property-policies-and-rules.png)

 ### **iCalendar Synchronization**
-To stay up to date and avoid double bookings when you have listed your properties on third party websites also, you can sync your booking calendar with third party calendars.
+To stay up to date and avoid double bookings when you have listed your properties on third-party websites also, you can sync your booking calendar with third-party calendars.

 ##### **Step 1.
 Add iCalendar Feed Page**
 Before syncing the properties' calendar dates, you need to create an *iCalendar feed* page using the **iCalendar Feed** template as displayed in the following screenshot.